 12. It’s the Time For Hiring

 After discussions, the candidate is employed if they accept the job offer.
 When an offer letter is accepted, the process of filling out and completing employment paperwork begins.
 Forms and papers may contain the following:

 A checklist of all documentation that new workers must complete.

 The employee handbook of a company

-13) Nailing the Onboarding
+13. Nailing The Onboarding

 Hiring a new person is not the end of the hiring process.
 Onboarding your new employee in a kind and professional manner will help them integrate in a way that will build the basis for a long-term fruitful connection between them and your organization.
-A welcome letter is highly recommended.
-The employee should then be contacted by appropriate management prior to their start date to welcome them to the organization.

-Before their first day, their workspace should be readied, cleaned, and outfitted with the appropriate credentials and equipment.
+On their first day, their workspace should be readied, cleaned, and outfitted with the appropriate credentials and equipment.
 If orientation is a particular part of the onboarding process, ensure that your employee understands the expectations and timing of those events.

-Plan Your Own Hiring Process
+Plan Your Hiring Process

 A thorough hiring procedure is essential for organizational success.
 Establishing and implementing a consistent recruiting strategy can increase your capacity to find the best candidate while also creating a clear knowledge of your hiring process in case it needs improvement.